 The River 2 Max is one of EcoFlow’s latest portable power stations, and I have to say I was initially very impressed when I saw the specs.

-I have had the River 2 Max for a couple of weeks and I feel like I know it good enough to share my thoughts on it.
+I have had the River 2 Max for a couple of weeks and I feel like I know it well enough to share my thoughts on it.

 I’m going to start like I usually do by going over the features, before I list my opinions.